daniel-bart/GUI-Project/README.md

 # GUI-Project

-- Elemental analysis calc project based on ImGui
+- Elemental analysis/ TG and etc calc project based on ImGui
 - Work in progress